Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 #### packed_pos: XZ as 16-bit unorm (not world space)

 This is the most important decision in the struct.
-Every blade stores its position as a fraction of the tile it lives in — not as metres in the world.
-That means the blade arena encodes *relative* positions that do not change when the tile moves in the residency ring.
+Every blade stores its position as a fraction of the tile it lives in, not as metres in the world.
+The blade arena encodes *relative* positions that do not change when the tile moves in the residency ring.

 The critical consequence: placement is a pure function.